p-chan5/EasyPulse/README.md

 ### DYNAMICS LOSS 🦴️

-It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0.00 and -48.00 dB (default: -5.00 dB) and/or reduce the `Knee` or the `Input` level.
+It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0.00 and -48.00 dB (default: -5.00 dB) and/or reduce the `Knee`

+Better yet, lower the volume of the specific audio stream in the `Players` section; this way, you'll leave some extra headroom without saturating the mix.

 ### HARMONICS SCULPTOR ⚒️